chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/All-Interpretations.md

 - Documentation and tooling should not choose the latest language and library versions by default.
 Instead, it should be explicit about the language version being used and be conservative with upgrades.
 [How_Do_We_Avoid_Ecosystem_Incoherence]
 - A PureScript outsider believes documentation should explain why the language doesn't have data types or concepts that they are familiar with.
 [Why_use_Purescript]
 - It's not clear to new learner why one shouldn't just use GCHJS or some similar Haskell solution.
 [Why_is_Elm_More_Popular_Than_PureScript]
+- Person might not have known about PS' other backends that make it more viable in the long-term.
+PS' "compile-to-anything" nature may not be well publicized.
+[Learn_PureScript_or_Haskell_First]
+- Seems that PureScript by Example was not well-known by those outside the PS community?
+[Why_is_Elm_More_Popular_Than_PureScript]
+- A PureScript users believes that language documentation should include a description of how easy it is to contribute to the language and affect its direction.
+[Why_use_Purescript]

 ### Providing Code Examples in Other Languages